subtrantid/.github/profile/README.md

-# Introduction

-Subtrant is a student-led tech group bringing together those passionate about technology and innovation.
+A student-led tech group bringing together those passionate about technology and innovation.
 We’re a self-made crew focused on collaborating and building cool projects, step by step.

 # What We Do